Clinical Supervision Training. Equivalent to a Level 6

 If you would like any further information, please contact the Training School team at training@theawarenesscentre.com or call 020 3051 8235.

-For counsellors and psychotherapists looking to elevate their careers and contribute meaningfully to the growth of their profession, undergoing training as a clinical supervisor enhances you to be an all-rounded practitioner.
+For counsellors and psychotherapists looking to elevate their careers and contribute meaningfully to the growth of their profession, undergoing clinical supervision training enhances you to be an all-rounded practitioner.
 Working with supervisees within an organisation or private practice can be rewarding, especially as they start on the road to becoming a therapist, either as a student or whilst on placement, developing their skills and experience.